To Understand Representation of Layer-aware Sequence Encoders as Multi-order-graph: Experiments and Results

-Table \ref{bleu1} compares our Graph-Transformer with the baseline, showing that our model enhances both tasks and outperforms all baselines.
-For De-En tasks, our model with half-dimension gets the best performance of 37.5 BLEU points with 47 million parameters.
-For En-De tasks, our model with half-dimension and weight-gate gets the best performance of 28.2 BLEU points outperforming the Transformer-base by 1.1 BLEU points with 74 million paramenters.
-For En-Fr and En-Ro, our model with half-dimension and weight-gate gets hte performance of 40.8 BLEU points outperforming the Transformer-base by 0.7 BLEU points and 34.63 BLEU points outperforming the Transformer-base by 0.7 BLEU points respectively.
-With a baseline of 27.1 BLEU point on En-De and 40.1 BLEU point on En-Fr, the improvement of Graph-Transformer is better than \cite{shaw-etal-2018-self} and \cite{DBLP:conf/nips/HeTXHQ0L18} on En-De and En-Fr tasks.
+The baselines for En-De, En-Fr, and En-Ro are Transformer-base, and the baseline for De-En is Transformer-base with the feed-forward dimension of 1024.
+Table \ref{bleu1} compares our Graph-Transformer with the baseline, showing that our model enhances all tasks and outperforms all baselines.
+For De-En tasks, our model with half-dimension and weight-gate gets the best performance of 37.6 BLEU points outperforming the baseline by 1.1 BLEU points with 50 million parameters.
+For En-De tasks, our model with half-dimension and weight-gate gets the best performance of 28.3 BLEU points outperforming the baseline by 1.2 BLEU points with 74 million parameters.
+For En-Fr and En-Ro, our model with half-dimension and weight-gate gets the performance of 44.8 and 35.0 BLEU points, outperforming the baseline by 1.5 and 1.1 BLEU points, respectively.
+With a baseline of 27.1 BLEU points on En-De and 43.3 BLEU points on En-Fr, the improvement of Graph-Transformer is better than \citet{shaw-etal-2018-self} and \citet{DBLP:conf/nips/HeTXHQ0L18} on En-De and En-Fr tasks.

-Fusion methods perform differently on De-En and En-De.
-For De-En tasks, self-gate gets the lowest performance of 36.9 BLEU points.
-For En-De tasks, calculating the sum gets the lowest performance of 27.5.
-For both tasks, weight-gate is the most effective among all fusing methods.
-Using weight-gate to weight different groups of subgraphs has shown indeed helpful.

-Figure \ref{fig:bleulengths} shows the relationship between performance and length of input sentences.
-With the longer input sentences, all our methods outperform baseline.

-Figure \ref{fig:gateslength} shows that how weight of subgraph of high order change in different layers with different length of sentence.
-This result is based on one 12-layer model with combination of half-dimension and gate.
-The trend of weight change means that our model will pay more attention on subgraphs of higher order in higher layers of model.
-In the appendix, Figure \ref{fig:gateslength2} means that the trend of weight change is independent of number of layers.